mrsmithjsk/Events-Platform/README.md

 - **Enhanced Event Filtering:** Adding search and filter functionality for events based on date, location, and category.
 - **Notifications:** Implementing real-time notifications for event reminders and updates.
 - **Profile Customisation:** Allowing users to customise their profiles and manage their event history.
--**UI/UX Improvements:** Redesign the user interface for a more intuitive navigation experience, and style better such that it has a modern design aesthetic.
+- **UI/UX Improvements:** Redesign the user interface for a more intuitive navigation experience, and style better such that it has a modern design aesthetic.

-### Notes for Local Development
+## Notes for Local Development

 - The `netlify.toml` file does not affect local development.
 You can run the application locally without any issues, and the presence of this file is purely for deployment purposes on Netlify.

+### Troubleshooting
-- If you encounter any issues while running the Event Platform locally, here are some common problems and their solutions:
+If you encounter any issues while running the Event Platform locally, here are some common problems and their solutions:

 **CORS Issues:**